Lok910/Data-Analysis-Projects/Employees_Behaviour_Prediction/README.md

 ## Objective

 The primary objective of this project is to explore the factors that contribute to employee retention.
 By performing EDA, we will investigate which variables have a significant impact on employee retention (whether an employee leaves the company or stays).
-Additionally, we will create visualizations to display these relationships and build a logistic regression model to predict whether an e
+Additionally, we will create visualizations to display these relationships and build a logistic regression model to predict whether an employee leaves or stay at the company.